 You need to submit a one-page cover letter and your CV on the CFA platform (see CFA Student Guide to Student Scholarships).
 If you do not submit any of these required documents, your application will be rejected.

 Your cover letter should address the following two questions:

 • How well have you prepared for the exam?
-You may include a specific study plan.
+You should include a specific study plan.

 • How would the scholarship and the exam help you achieve your professional goals?

 Scholarships cannot be transferred from one to another student so it is extremely important that you will only apply for a scholarship if you are fully committed to take the exam.
 If you are not sure, you should not apply.